MasterRO94/laravel-slack/README.md

 - `shouldBeHandled()`
 - `handle()`

-In your project you need to implement your own handlers and extend plugin's `BaseHandler` class.
+In your project you should implement your own handlers on top of plugin's `BaseHandler` class.

 ### Handler example